Alexander Truslit: Scientific analysis of the perceived motion in music

 Truslit appeared to be especially open-minded regarding technical innovations of his time, which he strived to utilize for development of his methodology.

 Musical sequence with application of two movement forms: open (a) and closed movement (b).
 Analysis of the audio signal with evaluation of tone duration and magnitude (Truslit 1938, plates 4 & 5).

 Hence, his publication "Gestaltung und Bewegung in der Musik" is one of the first books, and possibly the first one on music psychology which includes sound examples on media.
 The three shellac discs presented comparisons of appropriate interpretations of music pieces with those seen as inappropriate.
 Within his tutorial film Truslit tried to clarify the transformation of body motion into movement curves and imagination of musical movement.
 For that purpose he used hand-held spotlights leaving light trailes on the film, which could then be redrawn for the animation.

 In order to objectively investigate the influence of "dynamo-agogics" on the perceived musical movement, Truslit applied a "Filmgrammophon" (film grammophone) manufactured by Telefunken.
-This device projected an audio signal via a light beam onto a light sensitive film of width 4mm.
-It could thus be used for measurement of tone duration and magnitude up to a maximum frequency of 10kHz.
-Application required a constant rotational speed of the record at 78rpm.
-In combination with a constant speed of the film at 456mm/s, a temporal resolution of 0,001s could be achieved (Truslit 1938, p.85/86).
+This device projected an audio signal via a light beam onto a light-sensitive film of width 4 mm.
+It could thus be used to measure tone duration and magnitude up to a maximum frequency of 10 kHz.
+The application required a constant rotational speed of the record at 78 rpm.
+In combination with a constant speed of the film at 456 mm/s, a temporal resolution of 0.001 s could be achieved (Truslit 1938, p.
+85/86).